ivan-zapreev/SCOTS2JNI/README.md

 ## **Introduction**

-This software is a JNI interface for the `SCOTS2DLL` back-end (<https://github.com/ivan-zapreev/SCOTS2DLL>) of the `SCOTS2SR` (<https://github.com/ivan-zapreev/SCOTS2SR>) tool.
+This software is a JNI interface for the `SCOTS2DLL` backend (<https://github.com/ivan-zapreev/SCOTS2DLL>) of the `SCOTS2SR` (<https://github.com/ivan-zapreev/SCOTS2SR>) tool.
 The latter is used for generating functional representations of `SCOTSv2.0` (<https://gitlab.lrz.de/matthias/SCOTSv0.2>) BDD controllers.

 ## **Dependencies**